How to Choose an Online Video Platform for Publishers

 Perhaps the single most important element in video publishing is monetization.
 That’s why it’s critical for an online video platform for publishers to include powerful monetization tools.

 There are three major monetization methods for online video:

-- First is SVOD, or Subscription-based Video On-Demand.
+- The first is SVOD or Subscription-based Video-On-Demand.
 Subscriptions are most effective when paired with active new content development and an extensive library of past content.
 This is the model used by most OTT services like Netflix and Hulu.
 Overall, U.S. subscribers to OTT services more than doubled between Q2 2017 and Q2 2018, and that trend has continued in 2019.

 - The second monetization method is “transactional,” or pay-per-view.
 This approach is ideal for high-value events, like concerts.
 For example, one-time events like sports are also perfect for pay-per-view monetization.
 Another ideal target market can be premium educational content.